-(Marl s One) $\boxtimes$ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITI ES EXCHANGE ACT OF 1934 For the quarterly period ended June 30, 2023 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURIT ES EXCHANGE ACT OF 1934 For the transition period from to Commission File Number: 1-4 1403 Comera Life Sciences H - oldings, Inc. t Name of Registrant as Specified Delaware (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.) 12 Gill Street Suite 4650 Woburn, Massachusetts 01801 (Address of principal executive offices) (Zip Code) (Res (617) 871-2101 gistrant's telephone number, includi ng area code) · · Not Applicable (Former name, for mer address and former fiscal year, ir changed since last report) Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock CMRA The Nasdaq Stock Market LLC Warrants CMRAW The Nasdaq Stock Market LLC 12 mc tion 13 or 15(d) of the Securities Exchange Act of 1934 during the subject to such filing requirements for the past 90 days.
-Yes $\ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \$ (§232 Indicate by check mark whether the registrant has submitt 405 of this chapter) during the preceding 12 months (or for su a File required to be submitted pursuant to Rule 405 of Regulation is required to submit such files).
-Yes $oxtimes$ No $oxdim$ n S-T compa on-accelerated filer, smaller reporting company, or an emerging grand "emerging growth company" in Rule 12b-2 of the Exchange Large accelerated filer Accelerated filer Non-a accelerated filer Smaller reporting company $\boxtimes$ Emerging growth company $\boxtimes$ accou If an emerging growth company, indicate by check mark in nting standards provided pursuant to Section 13(a) of the Excl 0 e extended transition period for complying with any new or revise ed financial Indicate by check mark whether the registrant is a shell co mpany (as defined in Rule 12b-2 of th e Exchange Act).
+(Marl s One) \boxtimes QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITI ES EXCHANGE ACT OF 1934 1 For the quarterly period ended June 30, 2023 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURIT ES EXCHANGE ACT OF 1934 For the transition period from to Commission File Number: 1-4 1403 Comera Life Sciences H - oldings, Inc. t Name of Registrant as Specified • Delaware 87-4706968 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) 12 Gill Street Suite 4650 Woburn, Massachusetts 01801 (Address of principal executive offices) 404-10-10-10-10-10-10-10-10-10-10-10-10-10- (Zip Code) (Former name, for (617) 871-2101 gistrant's telephone number, includir Not Applicable mer address and former fiscal year, Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock CMRA The Nasdaq Stock Market LLC Warrants CMRAW The Nasdaq Stock Market LLC 12 mc tion 13 or 15(d) of the Securities Exchange Act of 1934 during subject to such filing requirements for the past 90 days.
+Yes (§232 Indicate by check mark whether the registrant has submitte 405 of this chapter) during the preceding 12 months (or for su a File required to be submitted pursuant to Rule 405 of Regulat is required to submit such files).
+Yes $oxtimes$ No $oxdot$ ion S-T compa on-accelerated filer, smaller reporting company, or an emerging and "emerging growth company" in Rule 12b-2 of the Exchan Large accelerated filer Accelerated filer Non-a accelerated filer Smaller reporting company X Emerging growth company × accou If an emerging growth company, indicate by check mark in nting standards provided pursuant to Section 13(a) of the Exch O e extended transition period for complying with any new or rev vised financial Indicate by check mark whether the registrant is a shell co mpany (as defined in Rule 12b-2 of the e Exchange Act).
 Yes □ No ⊠ As of August 9, 2023, the registrant had 27,175,945 shares s of common stock, \$0.0001 par value per share, outstanding.